 Graduate Programs Fair

-The registration deadline for the Graduate Programs Fair at Georgia State University is September 30, 2022.
+The registration deadline for the Graduate Programs Fair at Georgia State University is October 15, 2023.
 There are payment options for external recruiters and Georgia State departments.

-2022 Graduate Programs Fair Agenda
+2023 Graduate Programs Fair Agenda

-Institutions in Attendance
+Institutions that attended in 2022

 American University School of Medicine ArubaAUSOMA, Admissions